12VAC30-50-165. Durable medical equipment

 applicable Virginia laws and regulations requiring licensing, registration, or

 permitting.
-Failure to comply with such laws and regulations shall result in denial
+Failure to comply with such laws and regulations shall result in

 2. Service units and service limitations.